ScottKwang/CodeWithFriends-Spring2020/projects/lamirb591/README.md

 go to files/connect_data -----
-change first line to mysql user user_name ---- chamge second line to mysql user_password ----- copy files/setup.sql in your mysql terminal
+change first line to mysql user user_name ---- chamge second line to mysql user_password ----- copy files/setup.sql in your mysql terminal ——-
+Either export the project to your ide or run
+FrmLogin to test it out—-